 Preparation is key if you’re looking to blow everyone away at the AE Hackathon, Team Lotus knew all too well.
 “We first brainstormed extensively and put together a balanced team of technical experts and experienced business profiles,” says Danielle.
 “After that, we settled on a scope for the Hackathon and decided which technologies we would be using.”

 Team Lotus certainly did not opt for the easiest solution.
 Lotus had to become a very visual tool, presenting potential growth paths by means of a “metro map” not unlike a spider diagram.
 Together with their coach, each worker can easily compare their current profile to the role they aspire and determine in which fields they have yet to grow.
 When it came to tech, Team Lotus resolutely opted for D3 with Vue.js as additional front-end technology.

 Because the Hackathon only lasts 36 hours, it soon became apparent that the scope of the ambitious Lotus project was slightly too broad.
 Instead, the team decided to focus primarily on the experience of the knowledge workers who would be using the platform.
-“The coaching Seth and Dunn offered during the Hackathon proved to be an added value for us,” Danielle continues.
+“The coaching of our innovation experts offered during the Hackathon proved to be an added value for us,” Danielle continues.
 “Thanks to the doctors specialized in innovation and UX, we gained a better view of our business model and paid maximum attention to the user experience our tool provides.
 In this way, we were able to change course in time to achieve results which our entire team is rightfully proud of, if I may say so myself.”